erighetto/Aluport/README.md

 The files contained in this repo provide a starting point for developing a Drupal 8 theme.
 It is a subtheme of Classy.

-Consider this a work in progress.
-There is much that needs to be added and finished.
-(See the [TODO list here](https://github.com/startinggravity/Drupal-8-Theme/blob/master/TODO.md).)

 There are many concepts at play here to allow you to create a custom theme using tools for performance, accessibility, testing, and fast development.

 This repo includes: